Home

 1881 - 73 x 92 cm - Oil on canvas

-Musée Maromattan Monet, Paris >
+Musée Maromattan Monet, Paris, France >

 Provenance: Moffett/Berson/Museum/Morisot - Catalogue Raisonné Wildenstein No. 103